From Modestinus’ second book of Grounds for Exemptions:

 (12) In fact, teachers (didaskaloi) teaching in a province do not have an exemption, but those teaching in Rome are exempted.

-(13) In his book on the Duties of the Praetor Regarding Guardianship, Ulpianus writes the following: “Athletes have an exemption from guardianship, but only those crowned in the sacred games.”Written/translated by: Harland
+(13) In his book on the Duties of the Praetor Regarding Guardianship, Ulpianus writes the following: “Athletes have an exemption from guardianship, but only those crowned in the sacred games.”Translation by: Harland

 (1) Γραμματικοί, σοφισταὶ ῥήτορες, ἰατροὶ οἱ περιοδευταὶ καλούμενοι ὥσπερ τῶν λοιπῶν λειτουργιῶν οὑτωσὶ δὲ καὶ ἀπὸ ἐπιτροπῆς καὶ κουρατορίας ἀνάπαυσιν ἔχουσιν.